TermiT/ZipFile/README.md

-# zipfile Module
+# zipfile Titanium Module

 ## Description

-Titanium module to create and extract Zip files
+A simple Titanium module to create and extract Zip files.
+Requires Titanium SDK version 1.7.0 or above.

 ## Accessing the zipfile Module